 I’m curious to see how PLAY’s growth goes

 There’s no denying that ultra low cost carriers are great for consumers on transatlantic flights.
 Not only do they directly offer low fares, but they generally cause legacy carriers to have to lower fares as well (at least big picture).

 The catch is that long haul ultra low cost carriers don’t exactly have a great track record with being profitable.
 In the case of Iceland, just look at WOW Air, which ceased operations in 2019.
 PLAY is essentially replicating what WOW Air did, except the airline is growing at a more sustainable pace, and I’d assume it also has a better cost structure (given that the pandemic was a great time to acquire planes).

-PLAY launched service over the summer, though interestingly only operated between Iceland and other points in Europe, which isn’t really the core business model of an airline like this.
+PLAY launched service in the summer of 2021, though interestingly only operated between Iceland and other points in Europe, which isn’t really the core business model of an airline like this.
 With the airline now extending service to the United States, PLAY can start using Iceland as a stopover hub.

 It’ll be worth watching which destinations PLAY adds next, how frequencies are adjusted, etc.

 Icelandic ultra low cost carrier PLAY will finally be launching flights to the United States as of the spring of 2022.
-The airline will initially fly daily to both Baltimore and Boston, giving travelers access not only to Iceland, but also to several other points in Europe.
+The airline will initially fly daily to Baltimore, Boston, and Stewart, and then as of the fall will add service to Orlando.
+These flights will give travelers access not only to Iceland, but also to several other points in Europe.

 What do you make of PLAY’s expansion to the United States?
 Do you think the airline will succeed?